Install UCP for productionEstimated reading time: 4 minutes

 To make your Docker swarm and UCP fault-tolerant and highly available, you can join more manager nodes to it.
 Manager nodes are the nodes in the swarm that perform the orchestration and swarm management tasks, and dispatch tasks for worker nodes to execute.

-Click the Add Node button to add a new node.
+In the UCP web UI, navigate to the Nodes page, and click the Add Node button to add a new node.

 Step 7: Join worker nodes